 Each survey was sent out to a group of 100 Helpfull pollsters.
 In less than a half-hours time, the Helpfull community had made their voices heard - and their favorite name was chosen.

-How you extrapolate results from these votes is entirely up to you; for our purposes, we want to take only the top four names from each round of polling.
+However you may want to extrapolate results from these votes is entirely up to you; for our purposes, we want to take only the top four names from each round of polling.
 For boys, the names Oliver, Liam, Jackson, and Lucas stood out at the top; for girls, our top four became Olivia, Ava, Riley, and Aria.

 Before we move into the second stage of votes, we want to take a look at the dozens of insightful comments and advice given by the Helpfull community.